larsks/drifter-example-ansible/README.md

 # What you'll find here

 - `project.yml` is the Drifter configuration file for this project.
-- `playbook.yml` is the Ansible playbook used to provision the instances created by Drifter.
+- `playbook.yml` is the top-level Ansible playbook used to provision the instances created by Drifter.
-- `files` is a directory containing files that will be installed by Ansible as part of the provisioning process.
+- `playbooks` contains the various component playbooks and associated files.

 The configuration files are fully commented.
 If you have any questions, please feel free to file issues on [GitHub][].